 Kanna began to nod slowly, entirely bewildered.
 The truth was that she didn’t see—not really—but she had started to feel an inkling.
 If that had been just one snake inside her that was talking through her…then how many were there?

-But it still sounded like half-nonsense to her—even if it was disturbing nonsense—so she tried to put it out of her mind, and she followed Goda when the woman began trudging through the thicket once again.
-She fixed her focus on Goda’s image, on what she could see of the woman’s body in the bath of moonlight that had started to break through the clouds as the rain died off.
+Kanna rolled her eyes, but decided not to push it.
+Instead, she fixed her focus on Goda’s movements, on what she could see of the woman’s body in the bath of moonlight that had started to break through the clouds as the rain died off.
 She watched the muscles of that back stretching to and fro with every stride; she lowered her gaze a bit more and watched the motion of some of the more pleasing forms and flesh.

 She didn’t feel ashamed of it anymore.

-“I lied,” Kanna said after awhile.
+“I lied,” Kanna confessed after awhile.

 Kanna let out a low sigh and sped up her stride and reached out to touch Goda’s back.
 “I lied about a lot of things,” she said, feeling the body flex beneath her fingers.
 “I lied about why I jumped off the train.
 I jumped because of you.
 I don’t know what that means yet, but that’s the reason why.
 I also lied about how I feel.
 I don’t hate you.
 I feel something strong towards you, and I don’t know what it is, but it’s not hatred.”
-She drew closer, until she could smell the mud that was smattered in patches on Goda’s skin.
+She drew closer, until she could smell the mud that was painted in smatterings on Goda’s skin.
 “You were right.
 It’s not just your body that I want.
 It’s something more dangerous than that.”

 Goda stopped.
 She turned to glance over her shoulder at Kanna, who was now nearly pressed up against her.
 “We can slip out through here,” Goda said, pointing towards an exit to the trail.
 “We’re close enough to the house now that we probably won’t draw any notice.”